nikunjsingh93/Triply/README.md

 # Triply

-iOS application to book flights and hotels.
-Firebase as Backend.
+iOS application to book Flights and Hotels.
+Provides real-time information about the Flights and Hotels available to book around the world for more than 30 cities worldwide.
+Uses Firebase as Backend to Authenticate and Store the Bookings.
+Works on any iOS device from iPhone to iPad with correct constraints.
+Created in Xcode 9 using Swift with a target of iOS 11.2

 # Screenshots